 Tallahassee, FL 32307

 You are also encouraged to apply online at http://www.famu.edu.
-For additional information or a hard-copy application form, contact the Office of Admissions at the above Web site or the School of Architecture's Coordinator of Recruitment and Retention, Mr. Ron Lumpkin.
+For additional information or a hard-copy application form, contact the FAMU Office of Admissions or Dr. Ronald Lumpkin, Director of Student Services, School of Architecture and Engineering Technology.